PurrNet/PurrDocs/systems-and-modules/network-modules/sync-types/README.md

 # Sync Types

+One of the most common things you need in multiplayer is keeping a value in sync across all players.
+A player's health, a scoreboard, an inventory list.
+Without sync types, you'd have to manually send RPCs every time a value changes, handle late joiners who missed earlier updates, and write a bunch of boilerplate to keep everything consistent.
+Sync types handle all of that for you automatically.

 All sync types (e.g., `SyncVar`, `SyncList`) are built on our network module system.\
 Any limitations or features of `NetworkModule` apply to them as well.